-Shook & Stone are aggressive personal injury attorneys in Las Vegas that fight for your right to compensation after being injured by a distracted driver.
+Shook & Stone are aggressive car wreck attorneys in Las Vegas who fight for your right to compensation after being injured by a distracted driver.
 With over 85 years of combined experience, our knowledgeable team of attorneys is here to help you and your family during this difficult time.

 If you or a loved one has been injured by a distracted driver, let us work with you to determine what happened in the accident, file your claim and fight for maximum compensation on your behalf.
-Call Shook & Stone today for your Free Case Evaluation.
+Call Shook & Stone today for your Free Case Evaluation with a Las Vegas distracted driving car accident lawyer.

 Are Distracted Drivers Dangerous?